ArthurDanjou/artchat/content/writings/rag-ai-agents.md

 RAG solves a major problem with LLMs: the **outdated or incomplete information** they may have.
 By pulling in real-time data, RAG ensures that the generated content is relevant and grounded in current knowledge.

 A classic example of RAG is when you ask an AI to summarize the latest research on a particular topic.
-Instead of relying on the model’s static knowledge base, the model can retrieve relevant papers or articles and generate an accurate summary.
+Instead of relying on the model's static knowledge base, the model can retrieve relevant papers or articles and generate an accurate summary.

 ## 7 - Synergy Between RAG and AI Agents